JasonFoxTrot/text-to-ssml/README.md

 |:--------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Linux   | [![Linux Build Status](https://circleci.com/gh/SecurityInsanity/text-to-polly-ssml/tree/master.svg?style=svg)](https://circleci.com/gh/SecurityInsanity/text-to-polly-ssml/tree/master) |

 A Library to turn Text into Valid "Polly SSML".
-Note I say Polly SSML HEre, since the goal for this is to be eventually sent to AWS Polly.
+Note I say Polly SSML Here, since the goal for this is to be eventually sent to AWS Polly.
 AWS Polly does not implement the full SSML v1.1 Spec.
 It implements a subset of it, and as such that is the subset we support.
 E.g. if you can't do it in polly, you can't do it here.